-We have survey data almost everywhere in the developing world – a total of 148 countries.
+We have survey data almost everywhere in the developing world – data for over 150 countries.
 No other provider covers as many markets as we do.
 With our Aon Hewitt partners, we reach 180 countries, more than any other global survey provider.

 The Birches Group survey methodology is specifically tailored to developing markets.
 It was built from the ground up for these markets.
 We are the only provider using the same methodology everywhere we survey.

 Participating in a Birches Group survey is easy.
 We rely on interviews with employers to gather key data rather than lengthy questionnaires which require hours to complete.
 The typical interview lasts about an hour and is conducted either face-to-face or by phone.

 Updates are easy, too.
 Each employer will receive an e-mail request for updated information, showing the prior year’s data for reference.
 These updates are confirmed with a brief phone interview, if needed, to clarify the changes.

 Job matching is the most critical step in any survey – if the matches are incorrect, the survey data is worthless.
 We ensure the high quality of our data through rigorous job matching, which is performed by Birches Group salary survey specialists – not by employers.
 Our specialists use the data gathered through the employer interviews (described above) to match and level your jobs.

 Our participants are leaders in their countries and sectors.
 By focusing on leaders, we capture the most important and dynamic employers – those that set trends and are held out as examples by others.

 In smaller markets, it is often difficult to find enough job matches to generate robust and accurate survey data.
 To address this, we double match jobs, matching specific occupational roles and generic roles.
 This ensures that data is available at all levels of the organization even if there are insufficient occupationally-specific matches available.